Saving Sweet Briar College Through Transformational Change Management

 Once these steps were accomplished, institutional leaders focused on how to make Sweet Briar truly distinctive and a household name for students through its positioning.

 The college’s first initiative involves developing and deepening women’s education in relation to leadership.
-Sweet Briar changed its standard general education program, and then added a leadership development component that is integrated throughout the liberal arts program.
+Sweet Briar changed its standard general education program and then added a leadership development component that is integrated throughout the liberal arts program.

 Sweet Briar also began to focus on the education of sustainability, which involves the political, social, environmental, economic, and business aspects of society.
 This focus on sustainability is possible because of the college’s location in the Piedmont region.
 The college, which used to include a farm, is now starting to make a serious investment in experiential education to teach students how to think about sustainability in relation to an individual, the community, and the world.
 The college’s efforts include 20 acres of vineyard, an apiary, and a smart farm on campus.
 Sweet Briar’s location is ripe for agriculture and tourism, two of the state’s main industries.
 Additionally, the Commonwealth is the fourth-largest producer of wine in the nation.

 Sweet Briar’s leaders believe local agriculture is important to the nation—and that women can be leaders in this area.
-The percentage of women who are primary agricultural operators in the United States is near 20%.
+The percentage of women who are primary agricultural operators in the United States is nearly 20%.
 In comparison, the number of women who are agricultural operators in the Commonwealth of Virginia is around 40%.
 This effort is not corporate agriculture; instead, the college’s work is focused on artisanal agriculture and smart farming.
 For example, Sweet Briar is one of the only women’s colleges with a fully accredited engineering program, which can assist with soil and water testing.

 Creating a New Narrative